What is a peck of flour?

 ‘You must take a quarter of a peck of fine flour…’

 At this point I was cold.
-It’s a wintery day in Hove and the kitchen at the Regency Town House isn’t the warmest place.
+It was a wintery day in Hove and the kitchen at the Regency Town House isn’t the warmest place.
 In those days the range would have been on since early morning.
 I can only dream of such heat.

 The peck was still bothering me.